ERP Online Training

 var newId = nlapiGetRecordId();

-O/P: Script will generate logs after creating new sales record.
+Output: Logs details after creating a new sales record.

 Day 6- Map/Reduce Script